CodelibFw/codelib-fw/README.md

 #### Sponsorship

-The project already has a certain amount of funding to cover the cost of specific features under development.
+The project has a certain amount of funding to cover the cost of specific features under development.
 If you would like to support the development with any amount of funding, you are welcome to do so.
 Feel free to get in touch to discuss it.
-More details will be made available here as soon as possible.

 #### License